EnderWiggin14/sdsmt-uav-constitution/constitution.md

 The purpose of the SDSM&T Unmanned Aerial Vehicle Team shall be the
 following:

-1. To compete in the International Aerial Robotics Competition and win.
+1. To compete in the International Aerial Robotics Competition and win.//Can't regulate winning.
+Also we should include research in general for the furthering of unmanned techonology.

-2. To develop new technologies and novel ways of integrating Commercial Off The Shelf (COTS) hardware with existing software to facilitate (1)
+2. To develop new technologies and novel ways of integrating Commercial Off The Shelf (COTS) hardware with existing software and hardware to facilitate (1)

-3. To serve as a platform for personal development of skills for under-graduate and a vehicle for research for graduate students.
+3. To serve as a platform for personal development of skills and vehicle for research for undergraduate and graduate students.//Research shall not be restricted graduate students

-4. To give students an actual metric for success with an achievable goal to develop the critical skills of meeting deadlines, budgets, operating constraints, operating in a team environment, and develop leadership and self-reliance.
+4. To give students an actual metric for success with an achievable goal to develop the critical skills of meeting deadlines, budgets, operating constraints, operating in a team environment, and develop leadership and self-reliance.//what is this supposed metric and this is in concept covered in (3)

-5. To lead by example in competition and grow in prestige by performance in the SDSM&T and UAV community
+5. To lead by example through competition and grow in prestige by performance in the SDSM&T and UAV communities.

 ## ARTICLE III.
 MEMBERSHIP